• Skip to primary navigation

 • English

-Recovering from an accident as a pedestrian is grueling and can take a long time.
-As you focus on recovering, you may not have much time to think about the legal aspects of having been hit by a car.
-The clock is ticking, however, and you need to be aware of your time limits.
-If you wait to long, it will be too late to do anything about it legally.
+If you were hit by a car in Elgin or the Chicago area, be aware of the Statute of Limitations.
+Recovering from a pedestrian accident is grueling and can take a long time.
+During recovery, think about the legal aspects of being hit by a car.
+The clock is ticking.
+If you wait too long, it will be too late to do anything about it legally.
+Illinois has its statute of limitations that you need to know about.

-After getting hit by a car as a pedestrian, as with other types of injury cases, the State of Illinois imposes strict time limits in how long you have to take legal action.
-This is called a Statute of Limitations and in most cases, you will have two years from the date of the accident.
+After getting hit by a car as a pedestrian, as with other types of injury cases, the State of Illinois imposes strict time limits on how long you have to take legal action.
+This is called a Statute of Limitations.
+In most cases, you will have two years from the date of the accident.
 After that date, you lose your right to sue.
-There are some exceptions to this, as is the case if you are hit by a CTA bus or have a claim against another municipality or governmental entity.
-In some cases, notice has to be provided as early as within six months of your accident.
+There are some exceptions which could shorten your time.
+For example, if the other car is owned by a municipality or the government, you have less time.
+The statute of limitations for children is also different in cases of personal injury.
+Other factors could change the two years.
+Consult with an attorney as soon as possible after any accident, to understand your specific timeframes.

-The two year time frame to sue does not mean that you have the luxury of time and should wait until the last minute to contact a lawyer, even if you have been trying on your own to deal with the insurance company.
-The reason that you don’t want to wait until the statute is about to run is because many lawyers will simply refuse to take your case at that point.
-Holding drivers responsible for their own actions, even in car v. pedestrian cases, is complex.
-Even if a driver admits to hitting a pedestrian, some will try to find defenses or make it look like the pedestrian’s own behavior played a role, in order to minimize what they might have to pay out by way of compensation.
-Or the injuries themselves could be disputed.
-There are many factors that go into a successful claim for personal injury, and the facts will be carefully investigated by both your lawyer and by the insurance company for the driver who hit you.
+Many factors go into a successful claim for personal injury.
+The facts will be carefully investigated by both your lawyer and the insurance company for the driver who hit you.
 Careful investigation takes time and should take place before a lawsuit is filed.
-Even if you have been dealing with the insurance company for a while and are coming close to the two year statute date, it is normally a good idea to have an attorney take a look at your case and deal with the insurance company for you.
-The sooner you can get an attorney involved to handle your injury case, the better- even if just to find out if you “have a case” or if it is the type of matter that you may want to continue to handle on your own.
+Even if you have been dealing with the insurance company for a while and are coming close to the two-year statute date, it is normally a good idea to have an attorney take a look at your case and deal with the insurance company for you.
+The sooner you can get an attorney involved to handle your injury case, the better- even if just to find out if you “have a case”.
 Don’t leave yourself without a chance just because you waited too long.
+This is exactly what the insurance company is hoping for.
+Let’s talk.

-Contact us today at 630 250-8813 if you or your child has been hit by a car and you’d like to discuss your options.
-We have made talking to a personal injury attorney easy.
+Contact us today at 630 250-8813 if you or your child were hit by a car to discuss your options.
+We are located on McLean Blvd, down the street from Elgin Community College, offering several options for your consultation.
+Being hit by a car is difficult, talking to a lawyer does not have to be.
+There are many ways that a lawyer can help.
+We hope that talking to a personal injury attorney is easy.
 Our strategy session is complementary and informative.

 Primary Sidebar